ngageoint/opensphere/README.md

 End to end tests for Opensphere are written using [Cypress](https://github.com/cypress-io/cypress).

 ### Setup
-By default the ```baseURL``` is set to the [local compiled build](http://localhost:8282/workspace/opensphere/dist/opensphere), but this can be changed in [cypress.json](https://github.com/ngageoint/opensphere/blob/master/cypress.json) to an alternate  target.
+By default the ```baseURL``` is set to the local compiled build: http://localhost:8282/workspace/opensphere/dist/opensphere.
+This can be changed in [cypress.json](https://github.com/ngageoint/opensphere/blob/master/cypress.json) to an alternate  target.

 ### Running Tests
 Run all tests via the command line ```yarn test:cypress-all``` or run tests interactively with the [Test Runner](https://docs.cypress.io/guides/core-concepts/test-runner.html) via ```yarn test:cypress```.